-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do?".

 Clinical Decision Support Platform (CDSP) is the core system to power clinical decision support applications.
 It enables rapid development and deployment of applications that follow Substitutable Medical Applications and Reusable Technologies (SMART) family of standards such as SMART on FHIR (Fast Healthcare Interoperability Resources) and CDS Hooks.
 CDSP facilitates the launch of CDS applications from within the VA Electronic Health Record (EHR) - CRPS and CCOW vault patient context synchronization.
-The system encompasses technical infrastructure and shared capabilities to interact with electronic health record data, as well as specific applications providing clinical decision support such as Covid-19 Patient Manager (CPM), Lung Cancer Screening Platform (LCSPv2).
+The system encompasses technical infrastructure and shared capabilities to interact with electronic health record data, as well as specific applications providing clinical decision support such as Covid-19 Patient Manager (CPM), Precision Oncology (PO), Lung Cancer Screening Platform (LCSPv2).